 Bonus features have been a staple of physical media for a long time.
 Mini-games, extra content, behind-the-scenes stuff; interesting and fun material that didn’t always make its way online.
 This made buying anime tempting even for non-collectors.
 While watching Princess Tutu recently, I enjoyed looking through its blooper reels and the introduction to ballet dancing that were included as bonus content.
 This inspired me to look through my collection and see how many series still put effort into their Bonus Features.

 At the bottom of the hypothetical tierlist are, of course, releases that come with jack shit.
 Some releases like MVM’s Bunny Drop come with literally nothing on them outside of the anime itself.
 Right next to them on the bottom rung are low-effort extras you’d never actually use.
 Textless openings and endings are readily available online and not something that anyone is going to load up an actual DVD or bluray for.
 Trailers for the anime you already purchased (or for other products by the same licensor) are, similarly, not an actual bonus.
-It’s padding to make it seem like there is extra value.
+It’s marketing disguised as value.

 Rage of Bahamut is an example of this.
 It proudly boasts about having 28 MINUTES OF SPECIAL FEATURES.
-Look on the back and most of it is trailers, previews, and the ubiquitous OP & ED.
+Look on the back and most of it is quickly revealed to be trailers, previews, and the ubiquitous clean songs.

 Bloopers are always fun too.
-Especially in an anime like Princess Tutu that’s usually so emotional and dignified.
+Especially in an anime like Princess Tutu that are usually so dignified.
 Getting to see outtakes of its most touching scenes or pranks that the voice actors pulled on each other was a lot of fun.

 While such features are reliable as extras, I appreciate it even more when a bluray comes out with some unexpected bonuses; features that took creativity, effort, and extra time to create.
 For example, the steelbook release of Berserk came with a professional-made OVA for the insert song Forces, as well as a short documentary on street art related to the series.
 Escaflowne also has its own music videos + it includes the cutscenes exclusive to the Japan-only Escaflowne video game.
 Hetalia has info pages on the series’ historical references, while Panty & Stocking has a compilation of explosions.
 That last one is admittedly quite useless, but very on brand.